Safe, effective, affordable

-Designed from the ground up, two decades of advanced imaging experience lie behind our patented Standing Equine leg CT (slCT) scanner for horses (slCT) puts safety and reliability at the forefront to offer safe, effective and affordable advanced imaging for your practice.
+Designed from the ground up, two decades of advanced imaging experience lie behind our patented Standing Equine leg CT (slCT) scanner for horses.
+This innovative modality, from the pioneers in Standing Equine MRI, delivers safe, effective and affordable advanced imaging for your practice.

 Step up to another level in everyday lameness diagnosis.

 - Affordable: With on-demand system support and monthly payment plans, be profitable in as few as 10-15 cases per month.

-- Backed: by Hallmarq Q-Care, our unique customer care program.
+- Backed: by Hallmarq Q-Care, our unique customer care programme.

 Safer for horse and handler

-The unique walk-in walk-out floor level system means easy entry and exit for the standing sedated patient, means no general anesthesia is required.
-In addition, low dose radiation allows the handler to remain in the room throughout, safety for both is assured.
+The unique walk-in walk-out floor level system means easy entry and exit for the standing sedated patient.
+With no general anaesthesia required for the horse, and low dose radiation allowing the handler to remain in the room throughout, safety for both is assured.

-Our Standing leg CT offers superb spatial resolution to locate small changes, with no super imposition or complex overlap of anatomy.
-Plus the ability to orientate images to view key structures in fine detail to aid clinical diagnosis.
+Our Standing leg CT offers superb spatial resolution to locate small changes in the distal limb, with no super imposition or complex overlap of anatomy.
+Plus, you have the ability to orientate images to view key structures in fine detail to aid clinical diagnosis.

 Quick acquisition time

-Capture 3D image sets in 60 second scan times, combined with our trusted motion correction software, to get more than a conventional radiograph.
+You can capture 3D image sets in 60 second scan times.
+When combined with our proven motion correction software, you get more than a conventional radiograph.

 Providing clinicians with better guidance for treatment